-Site Name: Site Ref/Policy Number:

-Rear of 108-110 Elm Grove HY13
+Site Name: Site Ref/Policy Number: Rear of 108-110 Elm Grove HY13

-Description of Site:

 Currently used for storage.
-To the south of the s ite are residential properties in Palmerston

-Road with Mengham Junior School to the east a and the retail units in the Mengham/Gable Head

-District Centre to the west.
+To the south of the site are residential properties in Palmerston Road with Mengham Junior School to the east and the retail units in the Mengham/Gable Head District Centre to the west.

-Known Constraints:

-Possible issue over access into site

-Potential ground quality issues associated with

-· Low to moderate potential for previously unid entified archaeological deposits
+- Possible issue over access into site - Potential ground quality issues associated with previous and/or current use of site - Low to moderate potential for previously unidentified archaeological deposits

-Existing Transport Provision:

-Bus routes adjacent to site
+• Bus routes adjacent to site

-Existing Accessibility to Local Services/Facil lities:

-· Local shops and services available within wa Iking distance
+• Local shops and services available within walking distance

-Site Opportunities:

-New homes including affordable housing

-To make better use of brownfield land
+- New homes including affordable housing - To make better use of brownfield land

 Policy HY13 - Site Specific Development Requirements:

-Heritage Statement, of an appropriate level of detail, to support planning application

-Investigate ground quality conditions, as part of a planning application, and address any

-matters arising as relevant

-Access from Elm Grove through existing private car park
+- Heritage Statement, of an appropriate level of detail, to support planning application - Investigate ground quality conditions, as part of a planning application, and address any matters arising as relevant - Access from Elm Grove through existing private car park

-Site Name: Site Ref/Policy Number: Land at Goldring Close UE16 Description of Site: Description of Site: The site is currently used as horse paddocks wi th some mature trees and vegetation on the boundaries of the site.
+Site Name: Site Ref/Policy Number: Land at Goldring Close UE16

+The site is currently used as horse paddocks with some mature trees and vegetation on the boundaries of the site.
 Footpaths cross the site and there is open space to the west of the site.
 The harbour/coast is located a short distance away to the east.

-Known Constraints: Adjacent to Chichester Harbour AONB and u Indeveloped area Mature trees (including some TPOs) Ecology issues associated with the proximity and relationship with the SPA Part of the site is in future Flood Zones 2 and 13 Existing Transport Provision: Bus routes are located on Elm Grove Bus routes are located on Elm Grove Existing Accessibility to Local Services/Faci ilities: Local shops and services available in Mengh nam/Gable Head Site Opportunities: Site Opportunities: New homes including affordable housing New homes including affordable housing Policy UE16 - Site Specific Development Requirements: An appeal was allowed at this site for 131No. dwellings on 17/07/2013 (APP/X1735/A/13/2192777).
+- Adjacent to Chichester Harbour AONB and undeveloped area - Mature trees (including some TPOs) - Ecology issues associated with the proximity and relationship with the SPA - Part of the site is in future Flood Zones 2 and 3

+• Bus routes are located on Elm Grove

+• Local shops and services available in Mengham/Gable Head

+- An appeal was allowed at this site for 131No. dwellings on 17/07/2013 (APP/X1735/A/13/2192777).
 Outline planning permission is therefore in place at the site.
-The proposal involves the loss of two dwellings (net gain of 129 dwellings) • There is an understanding that the constraints and site specific development requirements ors considerations in allowing the appeal and the conditions attached to his decision.
-More det ailed matters will be addressed at the detailed planning application planning application
+The proposal involves the loss of two dwellings (net gain of 129 dwellings) - There is an understanding that the constraints and site specific development requirements have been addressed as part of the Inspectors considerations in allowing the appeal and the conditions attached to his decision.
+More detailed matters will be addressed at the detailed planning application stage